 Power supplies with built-in overvoltage protection ensure that excess energy is safely redirected, reducing the risk of malfunction.
 Without these precautions, power equipment exposed to frequent surges can degrade over time, increasing the likelihood of electrical fires and long-term failures.

-Implementing protective measures at the wall socket level and using quality power distribution units further enhances system reliability and safeguards critical operations.
+Implementing protective measures at the wall socket level and using high-quality power distribution units further enhances system reliability and safeguards critical operations.

 8. Frequency Variation and Utility Power Instability